-NICIE has worked closely with the IEF to promote Integrated Education and is currently working with 39 schools at various stages of interest in the Transformation process.
-This resulted in 5 schools being approved for Integrated status during the last year.
+NICIE has worked closely with the IEF to promote Integrated Education and is currently working with 20 schools at various stages of the Transformation process.
+Two schools Transformed on 1st September 2022, Bangor Nursery School, and Integrated College Glengormley.

 As part of ensuring that all Board meetings are managed in an efficient and timely manner, I ensure that the Accounting Officer/CEO Report is circulated prior to the Board meetings along with all relevant papers.